Abdulrahman114/Guidelines/README.md

 # Guidelines

-Brackets extension that displays column guidelines (print margins) at a specified column.
+Guidelines is a Brackets extension that displays column guidelines (print margins) at a specified column.
+This is useful to keep code length below a desired threshold for readability .

+## Features

-Works for multiple panes.
+* Works for multiple panes in any orientation.
+* Also draws the guideline for inline code editors.
+* The guideline fill the entire viewport, not just the visible code.
+* Displays properly if line numbers are hidden.
+* Accomodates custom gutter widths.
+* The guideline will not trigger scrolling in the viewport.

 ## Preferences

-Users can set the column number and the line color via the menu at: View > Guidelines
+Users can set the column number to draw the guideline and the line color via the menu at: View > Guidelines.

+The extenion can also be disabled via the menu.

 ## License

-MIT
+MIT (Expat)